fabanc/arcgis-plus-code-generator/README.md

 Its length must be longer than the number of characters request for the plus length + 1.
 This is because Plus Code will add an extra character '+' after the 8th character.

 The minimum field length must be 9.
 This is because even if you ask for a Plus Code encoded on 4 characters, the API still returns 9 characters (the 4 characters you aked 4 and four characters 0): for example `86JW0000+`.
-I have not figured out if that's good or bad yet.

 Feel free to check out this link if you want to know about plus code levels: https://grid.plus.codes/.
 From there we can learn: